Travel Budget for Maharashtra Visit Maharashtra on a Budget or Travel in Style

 Is Maharashtra expensive to visit?

-Maharashtra is a very affordable place to visit.
-Located in India, which is a very affordable country, visitors will appreciate the lower prices of this destination.
-It is in the top 10% of cities in the country for its affordability.
-Budget travelers enjoy spending long periods of time exploring Maharashtra in depth.
+Maharashtra is a reasonably affordable place to visit.
+Located in India, which is a very affordable country, visitors will appreciate the relatively low cost of this destination.
+It is in the top 10% of cities in the country for its overall travel expenses.
+If you're traveling on a budget, then this is a good destination with affordable accommodation, food, and transportation.

 For more details, and to find out if it's within your travel budget, see Is Maharashtra Expensive?